-We have conducted a comprehensive study of perceptual optimization of four low-level vision tasks, guided by 11 full-reference IQA models.
-This provides an alternative means of testing the perceptual relevance of IQA models in a more realistic setting, which we believe is an important complement to the conventional methodology for IQA model evaluation.
-Extensive subjective testing led to several useful findings.
-First, through perceptual optimization, we generated a number of novel distortions (different from those in existing IQA databases), which may easily fool many competing models.
-It should be noted that the emergence of specific distortions is in principle dependent on the experimental setting (e.g., initialization strategy, model architecture, and optimization technique).
-Second, standard full-reference IQA models, MS-SSIM and MAE, will continue to play a central role in optimizing image processing systems due to their robustness and simplicity.
-Third, more recent IQA models with surjective mappings may still be used to monitor image quality and to optimize the parameter settings of image processing methods, but in a limited and well-controlled space.
-Last, the two DNN-based models, LPIPS and DISTS seem to stand out in our experiments, but their high computational complexity and lack of interpretability may hinder their application.
+Fig. 19 Another set of compression results optimized for different IQA models evaluation.
+Subjective testing led to several useful findings.
+First, through perceptual optimization, we generated a number of distortions (different from those used in existing IQA databases), which may easily fool the respective models or models of similar design philosophies (see Table 1).
+It should be noted that the emergence of specific distortions is in principle dependent on the experimental choices (e.g., initialization strategy, model architecture, and optimization technique).
+Second, although they underperformed the DNN-based models on three of four applications, the standard full-reference IQA models (MS-SSIM and MAE) are still valuable tools for optimizing image processing systems due to their robustness and simplicity.
+Third, more recent IOA models with surjective mappings may still be used to monitor image quality and to optimize the parameter settings of image processing methods, but in a limited and well-controlled space.
+Last, the two DNN-based models (LPIPS and DISTS) offered the best overall performance in our experiments, but their high computational complexity and lack of interpretability may hinder their use.

 Our work has interesting connections to two separate lines of research.
-First, inspired by the philosophy of "analysis by synthesis" (Grenander, 1970), Wang and Simoncelli (2008) introduced the maximum differentiation competition methodology to automatically synthesize images for efficiently comparing IQA models.
-However, the generated images may be highly unnatural, and therefore are of less practical importance.
-Ma et al. (2020) alleviated this issue by manually constraining the search space to a finite image set of current interest.
-Our approach can be seen as a mixture of the two methods, in the sense that the test images are automatically generated, and are well-controlled by specifying realistic vision tasks.
-Second, the existence of type II adversarial examples (Szegedy et al., 2013) has exposed the vulnerability of many computer vision algorithms, where a tiny change to the input that is imperceptible to the human eye would cause the algorithm to make classification mistakes.
-In our case, weaknesses in an IQA model are exposed through optimized images that serve as type I adversarial examples of the model: a significant change is made to the original image that substantially degrades its perceptual quality, but the model claims this image is of high quality.
+First, inspired by the philosophy of "analysis by synthesis" (Grenander 1970), Wang and Simoncelli (2008) introduced the maximum differentiation competition methodology to automatically synthesize images for efficiently comparing IQA models.
+Given two IQA models, MAD generates samples in the space of all possible images that best discriminate the two models.
+However, the synthesized images may be highly unnatural, and in this case, of limited practical importance.
+Ma et al. (2020) alleviated this issue by manually constraining the search space to a finite image set of practical interest.
+Our approach combines the best aspects of these two methods, in the sense that the test images for model comparison are automatically generated by the trained networks, but arise as solutions of real-world vision tasks and are thus of practical importance.
+Second, the existence of type II adversarial examples (Szegedy et al. 2013) has exposed the vulnerability of many computer vision algorithms, where a tiny change to the input that is imperceptible to the human eye would cause the algorithm to make classification mistakes.
+In our case, weaknesses in an IQA model are exposed through optimized images that may be interpreted as type I "adversarial" examples of the model: a significant change is made to the original image that substantially degrades its perceptual quality, but the model still claims that this image is of high quality.